dgatf/castle_link_rp2040/README.md

-## Castle Link library for RP2040
+## Castle Link library for RP2040 using PIO

-Library for the Castle Link protocol using the RP2040 pio.
+Library for the Castle Link protocol for RP2040 using PIO.
 It is compatible with the [SDK](https://raspberrypi.github.io/pico-sdk-doxygen/) and [Arduino](https://github.com/earlephilhower/arduino-pico).

 How to use it:

 - With SDK.
 Add *castle_link.pio, castle_link.h and castle_link.c,* to your project.
 Modify CMakeLists.txt.
-Add *pico_generate_pio_header* and the required libraries (pico_stdlib, hardware_irq, hardware_pio, hardware_clocks).
+Add *pico_generate_pio_header* and the required libraries (pico_stdlib, hardware_irq, hardware_pio).
 See [CMakeLists.txt](sdk/CMakeLists.txt)
 - With Arduino.
 Add *castle_link.pio.h, castle_link.h and castle_link.c* to your project.
 - Define the handler which receives the telemetry frames.
 - Change CASTLE_LINK_IRQ_NUM if conflicts with other state machines irqs.
 Valid values 0 to 3.